ryanakuhl/B324/README.md

 A lightweight find-and-replace dictionary to ease converting Bootstrap 3 classes to Boostrap 4.

-Just copy your HTML, utilize this repository, then paste your updated and cleaned code that is also pretty printed.
+Copy your HTML, utilize this repository, then paste your updated, cleaned, and pretty printed code.
-A great component to plug into a Selenium iteration to automate upgrading a website.
+A great component to plug into a Selenium iteration to automate a sitewide upgrade.

 Contributions are welcomed.